Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects: Theoretical framework for DM spikes

 and the derivation gives

 which is an Abel integral equation having a solution

-The above equation (\ref{eq:rho to f}) imposes the standard formula for transforming a observed (or numerically simulated) mass density to the DF for the spherical and isotropic system.
+The above Eq. (\ref{eq:rho to f}) imposes the standard formula for transforming a observed (or numerically simulated) mass density to the DF for the spherical and isotropic system.
 This method is known as Eddington inversion \cite{Binney:1987}.

 In this paper, for the DM halo we employ the Hernquist profile \cite{Hernquist:1990be}